 5313 MANAGERIAL ECONOMICS 3 credit hours This course is concerned with the use of economic analysis in business decision-making.
 Economic theory and quantitative methods are applied to managerial decisions involving prices, production, and profit maximization.
 Lecture 3 hours.
-Prerequisites: Admission to a Department of Business graduate program and ECON 2013 and 2023 or
+Prerequisites: Admission to a Department of Business graduate program.
+Prerequisite knowledge may be demonstrated through approved undergraduate coursework in the discipline (ECON 2013 and 2023) or satisfactory completion of a required skills examination administered through the equivalent economic leveling module.